Endometriosis

 • Lymphatic or circulatory spread.
 Endometriosis tissue has sometimes been found in the eyes and brain, and this could be due to the particles using our bloodstream as a free ride around our body.
 Pretty sure that’s a finable offence, right?

 • Metaplasia.
 It sounds like something fancy and clever, and it is.
 Metaplasia is when a certain type of cell morphs into another, usually due to a need to adapt after inflammation, for example.
 Smart.
 With endometriosis, this would explain how endometriosis cells appear spontaneously in various parts of the body.
-It would also explain endometriosis in women who have had a hysterectomy, or in men who have had hormone treatments.
+It would also explain endometriosis in menstruators who have had a hysterectomy, or in men who have had hormone therapy.

-Can it be treated?
+Can endometriosis be treated?

-There are various treatments for endometriosis, but currently there is no cure.
-Current treatments aim to reduce the intensity of symptoms and allow you to live a more comfortable life.
-These can include:
+Current endometriosis treatments aim to reduce the intensity of symptoms and allow you to live a more comfortable life.
+These include:

 • Hormone treatment.
 Endometriosis responds to oestrogen, a female hormone, so some hormone treatments can attempt to reduce or block the production of it.